-The independent Reviewing Officer must also ensure that effective liaison and communication arrangements are in place between the Independent visitor and others involved in the child/young person's care.
+The independent Reviewing Officer must also ensure that effective liaison and communication arrangements are in place between the independent visitor and others involved in the child/young person's care.

 The independent visitor will be expected to attend support sessions which will be facilitated by the Manager of the Right 2 Rights Service.
-These will be held at six weekly intervals and will provide an opportunity for support and further training.
+These will be held at 6 weekly intervals and will provide an opportunity for support and further training.

-Two reviews will be held during their first year in post after which this will reduce to a minimum of one per year or as need arises.
-Young people’s comments will be actively sought and acknowledged within this process and consultation will also be undertaken with independent reviewing officers, social workers and carers working with the child or young person.
+Two reviews will be held during their first year in post after which this will reduce to a minimum of 1 per year or as need arises.
+Young people's comments will be actively sought and acknowledged within this process and consultation will also be undertaken with independent reviewing officers, social workers and carers working with the child or young person.